Welcome to Personality Central

 As mentioned above, ISTPs do not like abstract or theoretical problems.

 Presenting the big picture or global issues and future consequences of such issues will not move them to action.

 To communicate with them, bring these global issues down to a practical problem and then talk about what immediate actions can be taken to solve these problems.

-ISTPs trust concrete facts and data, and especially information that link to what they already know and trust.
+ISTPs trust concrete facts and data, and especially information that links to what they already know and trust.
 Explain new information in a sequential step-by-step manner.

 If it is possible, let them use their five senses to absorb the new data, rather than just telling them about it.
 ISTPs trust information they learn experientially.

-Because ISTPs are motivated to find the most efficient way possible forward, as much as possible, just give them the objectives of the task and allow them the freedom to operate independently and let them find their best way there.
+Because ISTPs are motivated to find the most efficient way possible forward, give them the objectives of the task and allow them the freedom to operate independently and let them find their best way there.